This post contains affiliate links.

 - 1,000-watt controller with 40 amp

 - 24v doubles the car speed on 12v Power Wheels

 - Easy accessory points including lights, brake lights, and underglow

 - Optional remote brake switch.

 The controller comes with several fail-safe features.
-Now, say the child accidentally pushes the throttle pedal down while the power is on; the car won’t take off but will only respond on the throttle release.
+Now, say the child accidentally pushes the throttle pedal down while the power is on; the car won’t take off but will only respond to the throttle release.
 If there’s a mechanical failure, the controller also has sensors that will disconnect the battery's controller connection.

 The kit offers an optional remote brake that works from 20-30 feet (6.1-9.14 meters) away for added safety when supervising your children's activity.

 The kit provides a high-quality metal variable throttle and brake pedal and 3 40 amp relays for failsafe, brake, and reverse functions.
 With the plug-and-play kit, several parts are pre-assembled and already soldered, so all you have to use are crimp connectors.
 The Variable brake pedal softens the braking effect, reduces wheel lock, and protects gearboxes and tires from wear and tear.

 A simple battery upgrade may cause more harm than good in your child's power wheels.
 Increases in amperage and voltage need to have corresponding modifications such as the ESC and variable speed pedals for proper functioning.
 DIY work does take some technical expertise; otherwise, custom kits are a tested means to boost your speed safely.